Lockdown measures across the UK continue to be relaxed, although the four nations are moving at a slightly different pace.

 England and Wales

-People who have been shielding - those who are clinically very vulnerable to coronavirus - in England and Wales during the crisis can exercise and meet people from another household outdoors, so long as they follow social distancing guidelines.
+People who have been shielding - those who are clinically very vulnerable to coronavirus - in England and Wales during the coronavirus crisis can exercise and meet people from another household outdoors, so long as they follow social distancing guidelines.

 Scotland and Northern Ireland